Toggle: English / Spanish

 PKU; Neonatal phenylketonuria

-Without the enzyme, levels of phenylalanine and two closely-related substances build up in the body.
-These substances are harmful to the central nervous system and cause brain damage.
+Without the enzyme, levels of phenylalanine build up in the body.
+This buildup can harm the central nervous system and cause brain damage.

 Phenylalanine plays a role in the body's production of melanin, the pigment responsible for skin and hair color.
 Therefore, infants with the condition often have lighter skin, hair, and eyes than brothers or sisters without the disease.

 - Jerking movements of the arms or legs

 - Skin rashes

 If PKU is untreated, or if foods containing phenylalanine are eaten, the breath, skin, ear wax, and urine may have a "mousy" or "musty" odor.
 This odor is due to a buildup of phenylalanine substances in the body.